robinozer/chefs-table/README.md

 Try to have one user story per page, and put in screenshots

 ### 8.3 Fixed bugs ###
+- When creating the booking form, all the form input items were bunched together instead of displaying on a separate line.
+After trying various methods, I found that this line of code made the error go away.
 ### 8.4 Supported screens and browsers ###
 mention all screen sizes for which you have tested.
 Mention specifically that I use the Chrome Simulator in dev tools